beatrice93/jetbrains-academy/README.md

 # todolist
-A basic python To-Do List
+A basic python To-Do List.

+Project from the hyperskill.org Python Developer track.
+This was a good excuse to learn basic SQL queries, and the vocabulary of OOP.